-Standards-based policy enforcement points request policy decisions based on a subset of the XACML-JSON standard.
-Learn more in XACML 3.0 JSON Profile 1.1 ...
+Standards-based enforcement points request policy decisions based on a subset of the XACML-JSON standard.
+For more information, see XACML 3.0 ISON Profile 1.1 ...

 • ISON PDP API

 This API provides a simpler interface.

 The Authorization Policy Decision APIs can indicate when a request or response triggers statements, but the application server must implement the statement.